codegeny/codegeny-beans/README.md

 The big difference here is the speed of execution:
 - Local score will find the best way to pair elements in O(m x n) (where m and n are the sizes of the left and right collections)
-- Global score will find the best way to pair elements in factorial times which could take very very long for big collections (especially if all elements are almost identical).
+- Global score will find the best way to pair elements in factorial time which could take very very long for big collections (especially if all elements are almost identical).

 For this reason, it is better to use the local strategy and only use global strategy if your object graph is very limited.